-- The opening number of cases carried forward from the year end 2017 - Total number of pollution cases of all types (e.g. litter/air/noise/water/waste pollution) in respect of which a complaint was made through any medium and whether instigated by the public or by the LA itself from 1/1/2018 to 31/12/2018 - Total number of pollution cases of all types on which either a decision was taken that no investigation was warranted or an investigation was finalised (whether through prosecution or otherwise) during 2018 (regardless of when the case commenced) - Total number of pollution cases of all types that arose in 2018 that were not finalised at 31/12/2018
+- > The opening number of cases carried forward from the year end 2018. - Total number of pollution cases of all types (e.g. litter/air/noise/water/waste pollution) in respect of which a complaint was made through any medium and whether instigated by the public or by the LA itself from 1/1/2019 to 31/12/2019. - Total number of pollution cases of all types on which either a decision was taken that no investigation was warranted or an investigation was finalised (whether through prosecution or otherwise) during 2019 (regardless of when the case commenced). - Total number of pollution cases of all types that arose in 2019 that were not finalised at 31/12/2019.

 - The data is to be based on the number of cases rather than the number of complaints made in respect of the same incidence of pollution.
-For example; 3 complaints from 3 different members of the public about a single incident of pollution constitutes and is to be counted as one case whereas 2 complaints about separate pollution incidents occurring at the same location can be counted as 2 cases where both incidents are dealt with by the local authority. - The figures to be provided are the total pollution case numbers and a breakdown into the different types of pollution is not required. - The opening case figure plus new cases should equal the total number of finalised cases plus cases to be carried forward to 2019.
+For example; 3 complaints from 3 different members of the public about a single incident of pollution constitutes and is to be counted as one case whereas 2 complaints about separate pollution incidents occurring at the same location can be counted as 2 cases where both incidents are dealt with by the local authority. - The figures to be provided are the total pollution case numbers and a breakdown into the different types of pollution is not required. - The opening case figure plus new cases should equal the total number of cases closed plus cases carried forward to 2020.

-E3: % of LA area within the 5 levels of litter pollution
+E3 - % of LA area within the 5 levels of litter pollution